nutanix-japan/nai-llm/docs/infra/infra_nkp.md

         export NKP_IMAGE=nkp-ubuntu-22.04-1.29.6-20240717082720
         ```

 We are now ready to install the workload ``nkpdev`` cluster

 ## Create NKP Workload Cluster

+!!!note

+    In this lab the workload cluster will have the Management cluster role as well to reduce resource consumption in a lab environment.

+    However, for production environments, the ideal design is to have a separate management and workload clusters.

 1. Open .env file in VSC and add (append) the following environment variables to your ``.env`` file and save it